MEGS2: Memory-Efficient Gaussian Splatting via Spherical Gaussians and Unified Pruning¶

 Background & Motivation¶

-Background: 3DGS has become the dominant approach for novel view synthesis, but its high memory consumption severely limits deployment on edge devices.
-While many compression methods have been proposed, the vast majority focus on storage compression (file size) rather than rendering memory compression (VRAM).
+Background: 3DGS has become a mainstream technique for novel view synthesis, but high memory consumption severely limits its deployment on edge devices.
+Numerous compression methods have been proposed, but the vast majority focus only on storage compression (file size) while ignoring rendering memory (VRAM).

-Key Insight: SH are global basis functions that require many high-order coefficients to represent localized high-frequency details (sharp specular highlights).
-SG are local basis functions that efficiently model view-dependent appearance with a small number of lobes, where the lobe count is flexible — making them a natural fit for pruning.
+Key Insight: SH is a global basis function requiring many high-order coefficients to represent local high-frequency details (sharp highlights).
+Spherical Gaussians (SG) are local basis functions that efficiently model view-dependent effects with a few lobes, and the number of lobes can be flexibly adjusted—making them naturally suitable for pruning.

 Method¶